Wednesday, October 29, 2008

 I didn't stay for too long, but I did return early yesterday to drop off about a dozen books on various subjects to donate.
 I promised that I will return with some more books on computers and technology; even though years old, they may prove valuable to certain students keen on this subject.

-, it can surely use additional, wider selections of books, periodicals, and reference materials.
+I'm not exactly sure what sort of public funding this library receives, but, it can surely use additional, wider selections of books, periodicals, and reference materials.
 The librarian I spoke to confided that they are in dire need of a set of encyclopedia and books on Philippine history and culture.
 Perhaps, some of our fellow bloggers may be able to help by donating some books, especially an encyclopedia set (even an old one).
 This library does attract quite a steady stream of students and senior folks which I had witnessed during the two times I was there.

 Corner Lacson (Forbes) & Aragon Streets